 - Customer Contact.
 This model requires the Commissioner to be operating both the Basic statutory and Triage models, and in addition the Commissioner can take on continued contact with the complainant throughout the complaints process to improve customer focus

-As the numbers of such reviews were historically relatively low in Warwickshire, the Commissioner made the decision to collaborate with the West Midlands Commissioner and utilise a joint member of staff as the designated Complaint Review Manager to also conduct the Warwickshire reviews.
+In 2021/22, the Commissioner made the decision to collaborate with the West Midlands Commissioner to utilise a joint member of staff as the designated Complaint Review Manager for both OPCCs.

-Regular meetings are held between representatives of the OPCC and the IOPC Oversight Liaison Officer to discuss review cases in Warwickshire.
-The meeting provides a useful ‘sounding board’ to discuss some of the cases and to consider processes for conducting reviews.
+Regular meetings are held between representatives of the OPCC and the IOPC Oversight Liaison Officer to discuss Warwickshire Police’s performance in respect of complaint handling.
+The meeting also provides a useful ‘sounding board’ to discuss and resolve any procedurally complexities in conducting reviews.

 In addition, a Regional Practitioner’s Forum has been instigated by the IOPC.
 The focus of the forum is on complaint reviews, with the opportunity to identify themes and share best practice in the West Midlands region.

 The Association of Police and Crime Commissioner Chief Executives (APACE) has restarted the National Complaints Network.
 The network discusses complaint reviews, the holding to account responsibility, persistent complainants, and police misconduct tribunals.

 Through these meetings, forums, and networks there is a real desire to work together by sharing ideas and helping each other to understand the legislation and how best to implement it.